rixx/books.rixx.de/data/reviews/john-boyd/the-last-starship-from-earth/index.md

 starship, sending him to the colony on Hell, and choosing to stay behind as the itinerant Eternal Jew.
 Yes.</span>

 So here is a thing: For the first quarter of the book, I low-key expected a reveal that everybody was a robot, left behind on Earth, because everybody was terribly wooden and formal and unmoved and really very robotic.
-I guess that's meant to be due to their rigid social order, but I can't suspend my disbelief that much.
-Just like [Jo Walton can't believe Plato's Republic](/jo-walton/among-others/), I can't suspend my disbelief to assume a society where everybody behaves like this, where a total reglementation of marriages is accepted as common and good, and people following their, ugh, "primal urges" is basically unheard-of.
+That's meant to be due to their rigid social order, but I can't suspend my disbelief that much.
+Just like [Jo Walton can't believe Plato's Republic](/jo-walton/among-others/), I can't suspend my disbelief to assume a society where everybody behaves like this, where a total reglementation of marriages is accepted as common and good, and people following their, ugh, "primal urges" is unheard-of.

 In the same way, you could attribute all opinions about Helix to the protagonist being pompous and raised in a terrible society, but they come across as too neat, too women-am-I-right-mate.
 Even with the final reveal <span class="spoilers">